The Mavericks: 2016–present: Mono Mundo and death of Raul Malo

 Friedland left their touring band in 2023, at which point Malo briefly took over on bass in addition to his role as lead singer.
 The band announced their next album, Moon & Stars, would be released in May 2024.
 The announcement confirmed that the project would include a collaboration with Maggie Rose as well as a song co-written by Bernie Taupin.
-Prior to its release, the band went on a tour of Europe.
+Before its release, the band went on a tour of Europe.

 On June 27, 2024, Malo announced via social media that he had been diagnosed with intestinal cancer.
 Because of treatments, the band had to cancel several shows throughout the latter half of 2024.
 Also by this point, Malo reverted to guitarist when Scotty Huff joined their touring band as bassist.
 In August 2025, Malo reported that his cancer had worsened, leading the band to cancel all concerts for the rest of the year.
 At the time of this announcement, Malo revealed that in addition to intestinal cancer, he had also developed leptomeningeal cancer.

+James Otto (pictured in 2008) is a featured vocalist on the Mavericks' 2026 Music Lives On tour.

+A number of acts gathered at the Ryman Auditorium in Nashville in December 2025 to host a two-day tribute concert to the Mavericks, known as Dance the Night Away: A 35 Year Musical Legacy Celebration Honoring Raul Malo.
+Artists in attendance included James Otto, Steve Earle, Maggie Rose, Jamey Johnson, Mandy Barnett, Emily West, and Marty Stuart.
+Malo himself intended to attend the concerts with his family, but was hospitalized the day before the first show.
+Malo died on December 8, aged 60.

+The remaining members of the Mavericks announced that they would begin a new tour in May 2026 known as the Music Lives On Tour, with Otto and West alternating as vocalists.
+These tours will also feature Reynolds.